 6. Focus On The Most Important Tasks Of The Day

 Leo Babuta of Zen Habits popularized the Most Important Tasks (MITs) method.
-This method can help if you struggle to get work done even after prioritizing them.
+This prioritization technique can help if you struggle to get daily tasks done even after prioritizing them.

 To use the MITs method, choose up to three tasks that you want to get done today.
 These are your most important tasks.
 Complete these first.